ybin0423/AWS-study/README.md

 - helps to set a state for things like package, users, groups
 - enhance bootstrapping

-EC2 instance roles & profile
-- how applicaions running on EC2 instance can be given permission to access AWS resource

 Reliability = capability of workload to be able to recover successfully from infrastructure or service disruption or network failure